top of page

 • Payment date and the date withholding is treated as occurring in your workflow

-This makes it easier to defend your files if questioned and to issue certificates on time under Section 50 Bis.
+This approach makes it easier to defend your files if questioned and to issue certificates on time under Section 50 Bis.

-Practical SME implementation:
+Practical SME Implementation:

-• Add a monthly reconciliation routine: payments made vs withholding captured vs certificates issued
+• Add a monthly reconciliation routine: payments made vs. withholding captured vs. certificates issued.

-• Store evidence in a single folder structure by month
+• Store evidence in a single folder structure by month.

 Even with a digital system, you should define:

-• When and how employees receive annual certificates
+• When and how employees receive annual certificates.

-• When and how vendors receive certificates
+• When and how vendors receive certificates.

-• Who responds to certificate re-issue requests
+• Who responds to certificate re-issue requests.

 This is directly linked to Section 50 Bis timing for employment income and other withholding situations.

-Key takeaways
+Key Takeaways

 • e-Withholding Tax is a Revenue Department initiative designed to reduce withholding tax paperwork burdens and support certificate verification, developed with the Thai Bankers Association and financial institutions.

-• A controlled checklist driven process is the safest way to use e-Withholding Tax Thailand 2026 without creating gaps in payroll or vendor documentation.
+• A controlled checklist-driven process is the safest way to use e-Withholding Tax Thailand 2026 without creating gaps in payroll or vendor documentation.

-Common misconceptions
+Common Misconceptions

 1. Misconception: If I use e-Withholding Tax, I do not need to care about certificates anymore.